City Streets (1931 film): Plot

 Sylvia Sidney and Paul Lukas in a scene from the film.

-Nan Cooley (Sylvia Sidney), the daughter of racketeer Pop Cooley (Guy Kibbee), is in love with The Kid (Gary Cooper), a shooting gallery showman.
+Nan Cooley, the daughter of racketeer Pop Cooley, is in love with The Kid, a shooting gallery showman.
 Cooley tries but fails to urge him to join the gang to earn enough money to support her in the lifestyle to which she is accustomed.
-Soon, her father kills the bootlegging chief Blackie (Stanley Fields) at the urging of Big Fella Maskal (Paul Lukas) since Blackie was against Maskal's involvement with Blackie's gun moll Aggie (Wynne Gibson).
+Soon, her father kills the bootlegging chief Blackie at the urging of Big Fella Maskal since Blackie was against Maskal's involvement with Blackie's gun moll Aggie.

 After Pop shoots Blackie, he passes the gun to Nan, which implicates her in the murder.
 She naively takes the rap since she believes the mob will arrange for her acquittal, but she is sent to prison.
 Pop Cooley tries to convince The Kid to join the gang to free Nan, which he does out of love for her.
 However, her attitude had changed since she was railroaded to prison.
 When The Kid visits Nan in prison in a fur coat, she becomes terrified of his involvement with Pop's gang after she witnesses a fellow inmate's mobster boyfriend being gunned down outside the prison gate.
 When Nan is released, having served her term, she wants nothing more to do with the mob.
 She tries to persuade The Kid to quit the gang, but he refuses.

 Things go downhill from there.
-She finds that her father is unrepentant and involved with a loose, gold-digging woman named Pansy (Betty Sinclair).
+She finds that her father is unrepentant and involved with a loose, gold-digging woman named Pansy.
 Maskal soon takes a strong liking to Nan, throws her a homecoming party, and forces her to dance with him all evening.
 When The Kid finally asserts his claim over Nan, Maskal threatens him and sends his thugs to kill him, but The Kid successfully disarms them and goes after Maskal.

 Terrified that her lover will be killed, Nan goes to Maskal to warn him and offers herself to him in exchange for The Kid's life.
 Aggie, now Maskal's mistress, shoots him with Nan's gun after he leaves her for Nan, and Nan is accused of murder.
 The Kid then names himself as mob chief and escapes with Nan in a car with three of Maskal's men, but they aim to kill him.
 The Kid and Nan are then taken "for a ride" by rival thugs.
 They race a train and maintain high speeds.
 Nan pulls a gun on the men and disarms them.
 Dropping the thugs off with "no hard feelings," The Kid tells them he has quit the beer business and drives off with Nan.